St Augustine Beach Wedding Permit

 • Glass containers are prohibited on all beaches

-• Amplified music may require additional permits
+• Amplified music may require additional approval

 • All items must be removed immediately after the event